Green Egg: Later versions, 1988 onwards

 Rosemary Ellen Guiley states in The Encyclopedia of Witches, Witchcraft and Wicca that it was Zell's two wives, Morning Glory Zell and Diane Darling, who revived Green Egg at Beltane 1988.
 Morning Glory is credited with coining the term "polyamory", in an essay in Green Egg entitled "A Bouquet of Lovers".
 Once more it took its place as "a leading Pagan journal", according to Adler.
 Eventually Darling left, Zell-Ravenheart was ousted, and the magazine—thriving until 2001—folded again.

 In March 2007, Green Egg was restarted as an ezine, available online at greeneggemagazine.com.
 In 2008, an anthology of art and articles was published, entitled Green Egg Omelette.
 In 2013, Green Egg announced a print on demand service, and was digitising its back catalog.

 Oberon (formerly Otter) and Morning Glory Zell were the subjects of the book The Wizard and the Witch: Seven Decades of Counterculture, Magick & Paganism (2014), which includes a fuller story of Green Egg and the Church of All Worlds.

-In January 2015, Monserrat and Donohue retired.

 In spring 2020, Church of All Worlds resume online publication of Green Egg Magazine under the direction of Rev. Alder Moonoak.